The Adult Guardianship Hearing

-- File the "Certificate of Incapacity" (if not already done).
+- File the "Physician's Certificate" (if not already done).
 This is the form that is usually completed by a doctor, explaining the medical condition of the person.
 If this was not filed with all of the other papers when the case was opened, be sure it is filed before the hearing.

 - Arrange for the Adult to Appear at the Hearing.
 The person you are asking to be named the guardian over must appear at the hearing unless excused.
 If the person is not able to attend the hearing, someone will have to advise the person of their rights and fill out a form indicating the person's response.
 See the next section to find out how to do this.

 - If None of the Proposed Guardians are Nevada Residents, Secure a Registered Agent (This does not apply if at least one guardian is a resident of Nevada).
 Non-Nevada guardians must designate a "registered agent" in the State of Nevada to accept service of legal documents.
 Non-Nevada guardians must select a registered agent (if you need to hire a service, a list can be found here) and complete the "Appointment of Registered Agent by Court-Appointed Nonresident Guardian of Adult" form located on the Secretary of State's website.
 The form should be mailed back to the Nevada Secretary of State.
 The court cannot appoint a nonresident as a guardian until this form has been properly filed with the Secretary of State.